MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/bag-remove-keys-function.md

 ---
 # bag_remove_keys()

-Removes keys and associated values from a `dynamic` property-bag.
+Removes keys and associated values from a `dynamic` property bag.

 ## Syntax